nurbspy.jax.nurbs_curve module#

 Methods

-Compute the arc length of a parametric curve in the interval [u1,u2] using numerical quadrature
+Compute the arc length of the NURBS curve over the parameter interval [u₁, u₂] using fixed-point numerical quadrature.

 get_binormal(u)